slatedocs/slate/source/includes/methods/_payments.md

 organization | long integer | The ID of the organization that the payment belongs to.
-(This is usually your organization ID) amount | decimal | The payment amount currency | string | The 3 letter ISO currency code for the payment description | string | The payment description phone_nos | list | A list of phone numbers that this payment was sent to start_date | string | The date that the payment is scheduled to be delivered, in the UTC timezone.
+(This is usually your organization ID) amount | decimal | The payment amount currency | string | The 3 letter ISO currency code for the payment account | long integer | The ID of the account from which the payment is made description | string | The payment description phone_nos | list | A list of phone numbers that this payment was sent to start_date | string | The date that the payment is scheduled to be delivered, in the UTC timezone.
 Format: "YYYY-MM-DDTHH:MM:SSZ"